 Make sure that it is not too sharp-edged - and pull it forward a few times from the back of the tongueuntil no more residue can be seen on the metal.

 7. Chew on a toothbrush wood

-Admittedly: This tip is a bit unusual!
-But if you have no running water or toothbrushing utensils with you, a toothbrush wood can provide similar services.
-Miswāk (also called Siwāk) is simply a twig, bud or root piece of the toothbrush tree.
-The piece of wood is so suitable for sustainable dental care because it has a Remineralization effect offers.
+Miswāk (also called Siwāk) is simply a branch, bud or root piece of the so-called "toothbrush tree".
+This toothbrush wood* are so well suited for sustainable dental care because they provide a Remineralization effect offer.
 By chewing, you automatically clean your teeth.
 Refreshingly different, you could say!

 Tip: The toothbrush wood, for example, is ideal for backpacking, camping or when Zero Waste Festival.